 Since this whole section of our documentation deals with customization, we’d be remiss if we didn’t mention that Method gives you the ability to create custom fields, and as many custom fields as you want within a table.

-Below shows an example of viewing the Class table within Method.
-The fields shown in the Class table are the standard fields you would find in any Method account.
-However, at the bottom, you can create your own custom field by clicking the New Field button.
+Below shows an example of viewing the Customer table within Method.
+The fields shown in the Customer table are the standard fields you would find in any Method account.
+However, you can create your own custom field by clicking the New Field button.

-Remember, custom fields will not sync to QuickBooks.
+NOTE: Custom fields do not sync to QuickBooks.
 Even if you make the field within a QuickBooks table, the custom field will only be visible within Method.

 What is a Custom Field?

 Remember when we said additional fields add value by providing more information about that record?
-Custom fields allow you to track additional details that might not be covered by fields offered through QuickBooks or Method, or even fields that might be typical to your industry.
+Custom fields allow you to track additional details that might not be covered by fields offered through QuickBooks or Method.

 Method allows the creation of custom fields for the same reason we offer all our customization: we know your small business is unique, and a one-size-fits-all approach just won’t cut it when it comes to running things your way.